fachat/cbm_ultipet/README.md

 ### Case

-Currently no custom case is available.
+Currently no custom case is publicly available.
+I just didn't have time to build / test / write up the ones I have on tinkercad.
+Contact me privately and I can provide you a link.

 ## Gallery (R1.0)